9 Best Carbon Offset Programs For When You Can’t Reduce Your Own Emissions

 When you couple this with a personal reduction in emissions, consider yourself an eco-warrior (in the cool sense of the phrase, of course).

-And if you’re reading this article, it’s likely you’re already doing something to make our planet a little happier and healthier, like implementing a simple zero waste habit.
+And if you’re reading this article, it’s likely you’re already doing something to make our planet a little happier and healthier, like practicing a simple zero waste tip.

 In the words of CarbonFund, “Reduce what you can, offset what you can’t.”
 And then enjoy the feeling of doing what’s right for our planet and future generations.